UNCTAD supports countries to progress towards SDGs

 - –

-UNCTAD’s BioTrade Initiative with its Principles and Criteri reconciles the need for economic development with poverty alleviation and the conservation and sustainable use of biodiversityBiodiversity refers to the diversity within species, between species and of ecosystems -—
+In around 80 countries, UNCTAD’s BioTrade Principles and Criteria reconciles economic development with poverty alleviation and biodiversityBiodiversity refers to the diversity within species, between species and of ecosystems -—

 – ‒